 You can contact John by using the Blackford Glen Website Contact Form.

-Bob is based at Wye Oak Quarter Horses in Hampshire.
+Bob is based in Hampshire.
 He is invited to Blackford Glen to give Clinics and Seminars throughout the year.
 He enjoys his visits and is very supportive of the efforts made by the Glen Gang and WES members to promote Western riding and good horsemanship.

 He is very supportive of the activities we host at Blackford Glen and really enjoys the fellowship of members and visitor who meet here.